HiltonRoscoe/RequirementsMD/vvsgpoc.md

 ### <a name="_19_0beta_43701b0_1525645343539_931969_15622"></a>4.1-F Specification of common format usage

 The voting device or election system manufacturer must provide a specification describing how the manufacturer has implemented a NIST SP 1500 CDF specification that applies to the manufacturer’s specific voting devices and data.
 This includes  such items as descriptions of elements, attributes, constraints, extensions, syntax and semantics of the format, and definitions for data fields and schemas.
+>**Discussion**
+>
+>Conformance to a common data format does not guarantee data interoperability.
+The manufacturer must document fully how it has interpreted and implemented a NIST CDF specification for its voting devices and the types of data exchanged orexported.